buttplugio/stpihkal/stpihkal/hardware/nobra.md

 ## Bluetooth details

-When paired with a system via Bluetooth 2.0, the digital control box identifies itself as “`Nobra Control`” and exposes two serial ports, COM4 and COM5.
+When paired with a system via Bluetooth 2.0, the digital control box identifies itself as `Nobra Control` and exposes two serial ports, COM4 and COM5.
 However, only COM5 can be used to control the toy.

 ## Protocol